Pocket Books: History

-This list includes seven novels, the most recent being six years old (Lost Horizons, 1933), two classics (Shakespeare and Wuthering Heights, both out of copyright), one mystery novel, one book of poetry (Enough Rope), and one self-help book.
+This list includes seven novels, the most recent being six years old (Lost Horizon, 1933), two classics (Shakespeare and Wuthering Heights, both out of copyright), one mystery novel, one book of poetry (Enough Rope), and one self-help book.

-The edition of Wuthering Heights hit the bestseller list, and by the end of the first year Pocket Books had sold more than 1.5 million units.
+The edition of Wuthering Heights hit the bestseller list, and by the end of the first week sold out of its initial 100,000 copy run.
+By the end of the year Pocket Books had sold more than 1.5 million units.
 Robert de Graff continued to refine his selections with movie tie-ins and greater emphasis on mystery novels, particularly those of Christie and Erle Stanley Gardner.

 Pocket and its imitators thrived during World War II because material shortages worked to their advantage.
 During the war, Pocket sued Avon Books for copyright infringement: among other issues, a New York state court found Pocket did not have an exclusive right to the pocket-sized format (both Pocket and Avon published paperback editions of Leslie Charteris' The Saint mystery series, among others).

 In 1944, the founding owners sold the company to Marshall Field III, owner of the Chicago Sun newspaper.
 Following Field's death in 1957, Leon Shimkin, a Simon & Schuster partner, and James M. Jacobson bought Pocket Books for $5 million.
 Simon & Schuster acquired Pocket in 1966.

 Phyllis E. Grann who would later become the first woman CEO of a major publishing firm was promoted to run Pocket Books under then CEO Richard E. Snyder.
 Grann left for Putnam in 1976.

 In 1981, Dr. Benjamin Spock's Baby and Child Care was listed as their top seller, having sold 28 million copies at that time and having been acquired in 1946.

 In 1989, The Dieter by Susan Sussman became the first hardcover published by Pocket Books.

-Pocket was for many years known for publishing works of popular fiction based on movies or TV series, such as the Star Trek franchise (owned by corporate siblings CBS Television Studios and Paramount Pictures).
+Pocket was for many years known for publishing works of popular fiction based on movies or TV series, such as the Star Trek franchise (owned by former corporate siblings CBS Television Studios and Paramount Pictures).
 Since first obtaining the Star Trek license from Bantam Books in 1979 (with a publication of the novelization of Star Trek: The Motion Picture), Pocket has published hundreds of original and adapted works based upon the franchise and continues to publish a new novel every month.
 Beginning in 2017 with novels based on Star Trek: Discovery, the Star Trek novel lines have gradually moved to Simon & Schuster's Gallery Books line.

 Pocket also previously published novels based on Buffy the Vampire Slayer.
 The author credited for one of the Buffy products is Gertrude Pocket, a reference to the company's kangaroo logo.
 (The Buffy novels are now published by Simon Spotlight Entertainment, another division of Simon & Schuster.)
 Pocket Books is also the division that currently owns publication rights to the well-known work of James O'Barr, The Crow.